 The threshold for “war” in the constitutional sense is more easily met when the use of force at issue is against another nation state (rather than in its territory but with its consent) where there is a high likelihood of escalation.
 Although Iran is not a nuclear power, which would necessarily affect that calculus, its capacity as a nation-state with a strong military, including its cyber and ballistic missile capabilities, are relevant factors in this analysis, as is the extent of U.S. exposure given its significant footprint in the region where Iranian military forces (and their proxies) are present and active.

 Those limits are clearly relevant in the Soleimani strike.
 The use of force was against Iran — not a proxy force whose actions are attributable to Iran — and specifically against a most senior official of that sovereign country.
 There clearly was and remains a high likelihood of escalation, with both countries already threatening further action against the other.
-President Trump has already threatened via Twitter to strike 52 targets in Iran – notably in a manner that would constitute a war crime – which have their own way of spiralling into further tit-for-tat reprisals.
+President Trump has already threatened via Twitter to strike 52 targets in Iran – notably in a manner that would constitute a war crime – any of which would likely spiral into further tit-for-tat reprisals.
 The Pentagon also has said it will send 3,500 additional troops to the Middle East “after Iran vowed to exact ‘severe revenge.’”
 And in anticipation of future violence, the United States has warned its citizens to leave Iraq in an extraordinary “do not travel” advisory.
 From the opposing side, rockets already have been fired at bases in Iraq housing U.S. forces.
 And Adil Haque notes Iran’s letter to the United Nations treats the killing of Soleimani as a “terrorist attack,” an “assassination,” and “a criminal act” (the letter argues the strike was “aimed at escalating tensions to an uncontrollable level in a region already facing numerous challenges.”)

 Congress need not acquiesce in the executive branch’s interpretation of the president’s unilateral Article II authority.
 As Brian Egan and I noted in our overview of the debate over the contours of the president’s constitutional authority to initiate force without Congress, the executive branch over several administrations of both political parties has taken a broad view of the President’s unilateral authority, while “Congress does not necessarily view its own authority so narrowly or the president’s so expansively.”
-In my view, Congress can and should assert its own interpretation and articulate far more concrete constraints than those offered by successive Office of Legal Counsel lawyers.
+In my view, Congress can and should assert its own interpretation and articulate far more concrete constraints than those offered in successive Office of Legal Counsel opinions.

 But even accepting the executive’s own test, this case should meet the threshold for a use of force that required congressional authorization.
 If it does not, it’s hard to imagine what type of scenario — barring a major land invasion of a foreign country — would make the executive branch acknowledge it needs congressional authorization.